1. Place the frog in the dissecting pan ventral side up.

 3. Liver--The largest structure of the the body cavity.
-This brown colored organ is composed of three parts, or lobes.
+This brown colored organ is composed of three lobes.
 The right lobe, the left anterior lobe, and the left posterior lobe.
 The liver is not primarily an organ of digestion, it does secrete a digestive juice called bile.
 Bile is needed for the proper digestion of fats.

 4. Heart - at the top of the liver, the heart is a triangular structure.
 The left and right atrium can be found at the top of the heart.
 A single ventricle located at the bottom of the heart.
 The large vessel extending out from the heart is the conus arteriosis.